 And they tweak and test everything to save on seconds: the length of character names, the platform its played on, movement efficiency, the language of the game itself, when and how to skip cutscenes…even memorizing menus and inventory screens to such a degree that they navigate them so fast you can’t tell what they’ve done!

 But even then, the runner’s work is not done.
 He or she must then master and execute their plan; sometimes having to hit pixel perfect or frame perfect maneuvers.
 Even a single failure could cost them precious seconds – or even milliseconds!
-With dozens if not hundreds of runs of the same type on the same game, they play so fast and with such precision that everything appears to be running on rails – even when they’re performing the most difficult stunts and exploits.
+With hundreds if not thousands of runs of the same type on the same game, they play so fast and with such precision that everything appears to be running on rails – even when they’re performing the most difficult stunts and exploits.

 Games Done Quick